limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Knock Knock.
 Who's There?

-Looking at the numbers in `bambam.txt`, and if I've to guess, I'm probably looking at port numbers (`0-65535`) and that suggests port-knocking is in the works.
+Looking at the numbers in `bambam.txt`, and if I've to guess, I'm probably looking at port numbers (`0-65535`) and that suggests port-knocking.

+Although we have three port numbers, the order or sequence of knocking, to unlock the ports, is unknown at this point.

-To that end, I wrote a port-knocking script, `knock.sh` using `nmap`.
+To that end, I wrote a port-knocking script, `knock.sh`, to determine the correct sequence using `nmap`.

 {% highlight bash linenos %}
 #!/bin/bash